JuliaDiffusionBayes/ObservationSchemes.jl/docs/src/manual/single_observation.md

     This package is agnostic with respect to the algorithms that are later used on the decorated observations.
 Consequently it doesn't make any checks for whether the observations make sense.
 For instance in the package [GuidedProposals.jl](https://github.com/JuliaDiffusionBayes/GuidedProposals.jl) that deals with simulating conditioned diffusions, a support for first-passage time observations is currently extended only to diffusions  where the dynamics of the coordinate whose first-passage time is observed **is devoid of any Wiener noise**.
 The onus of checking whether this or other constraints are satisfied are on the user.

 !!! tip "Why do we refer to `LinearGsnObs` as most important?"
-    In practice, all other observation schemes are handled by approximating them with a suitable `LinearGsnObs` and then correcting the resulting approximation error with Metropolis-Hastings steps.
+    In practice, all other observation schemes are handled by other packages in [JuliaDiffusionBayes](https://github.com/JuliaDiffusionBayes) by approximating them with a suitable `LinearGsnObs` and then correcting the resulting approximation error with the Metropolis-Hastings algorithm.
 Consequently, `LinearGsnObs` will be a building block of any other observation scheme.

 ## Parameterizing `LinearGsnObs`
 ---------------------------------